 - Air Vice Marshal Leonard M. Isitt for the Dominion of New Zealand

-As soon as the announcement of Japanese surrender was made on August 15th, celebrations broke out all over the United Sates.
+As soon as the announcement of Japanese surrender was made on 15 August, celebrations broke out all over the United States.

 The biggest crowd in the history of New York's Times Square gathered to rejoice in the news that one of the bloodiest pages in the history of humanity has finally been turned.